hill68/ref/00.ref/Model-Based Stochastic Search for Large Scale Optimization of Multi-Agent UAV Swarms.rst

 ..
 [13]
-   E. Zhou and J. Hu, “Gradient-based adaptive stochastic search for non- differentiable optimization,” IEEE Transactions on Automatic Control, vol. 59, no. 7, pp. 1818–1832, 2014.
+   E. Zhou and J. Hu, “Gradient-based adaptive stochastic search for non-differentiable optimization,” IEEE Transactions on Automatic Control, vol. 59, no. 7, pp. 1818–1832, 2014.

 ..
 [14]